-Travel from Outside the United States
+International Attendees from Outside the United States

-At this time, non-U.S. citizens are required to show proof of being fully vaccinated against COVID-19 before boarding a flight to the United States from a foreign country.
-Travel guidance is subject to change at any time.
-International attendees are encouraged to check current travel restrictions by visiting the CDC website
+Please note that travel guidance is subject to change at any time.
+International attendees are encouraged to check current travel restrictions by visiting the CDC website and country-specific COVID-19 requirements provided by the U.S. Department of State.

 COVID-19 Waiver and Assumption of Risk

 All attendees who register to attend the ASTRO Annual Meeting are required to acknowledge that they are aware of the inherent risk of exposure to the COVID-19 virus while attending the in-person meeting and that COVID-19 is a highly contagious disease that can lead to severe illness and death.
 Further, attendees voluntarily assume all risks related to exposure to COVID-19 when attending the in-person ASTRO Annual Meeting and events and WAIVE LIABILITY AGAINST ASTRO, ITS OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, CONTRACTORS AND VOLUNTEERS FOR ANY LOSS, DAMAGES, OR SUFFERING RELATED TO EXPOSURE TO COVID-19.